 On Wednesday this week, we did a little exploring of the southern Oregon coast.
-Not too far, but far enough to experience the fog in Brookings Harbor and then see a beautiful day emerge from the mist in Gold Beach.
+Not too far, but far enough

 They say experience is the best teacher.
 Maybe I need a new teacher!
-Early on in our outing, the camera battery died… so sad!
-Thankfully, I randomly decided I should bring my tablet in case I wanted to access the Internet, so the table became our back-up camera.
+Early on in our outing, the camera battery

-Also, fairly early on in our roaming, my foot found probably the only hole in an asphalt trail to the beach at Chetco Point.
 I went crashing to my knees and the camera also went flying.
 Ouchie, ouchie, ouchie!
-I was so, so happy my jeans didn’t get ruined and that the camera still worked … yeah God!
-Here’s a picture of my banged up knees.
-Anyone want to play a violin for me?
+I was so, so happy my jeans didn’t get ruined

 The Oregon Coast is so amazing and beautiful.
-We won’t bore you with too many photos (because in the end they all start to look the same!), but here are a few that we selected for your viewing enjoyment.
+We won’t bore you with too many photos (because

 Photo #1 - This is in Brookings Harbor, and that is NOT a rock the seagulls are sitting on.
 It is the carcass of a very dead whale.
 It stunk!
 In addition to the carcass, there were large bleached whale bones scattered close by.
 That poor whale must have gotten stuck in this small harbor area and had no way to get itself out.
 Notice the fogginess of the day?
 Come on, how could you not?